social-streets/the-slice/site-template/src/data/articles/piers-gough-architect-green-bridge-mile-end.md

   - "voices"
 featuredImage: "/images/Piers-Gough-Roman-Road.jpg"
 author: "francesca-lister-fell"
-excerpt: "‘Even though you’re only about seven metres from the ground, you feel like you’re on top of the world.
+description: "‘Even though you’re only about seven metres from the ground, you feel like you’re on top of the world.
 You can see Canary Wharf, you can see the park – there’s a great feeling of ownership of the East End.
 You think this is where I belong, this is my place’."
 ---

 Architect and Bow resident Piers Gough CBE (74) is best known locally for designing the pedestrian-only, tree-topped Green Bridge, or ‘banana bridge’ as it is fondly referred to, that traverses Mile End Road.